-As listed below, these symbols and abbreviations are generally for the main clauses of the standard.
+As listed below, these symbols and abbreviations are generally for the main clauses of the OMG Specification.
 Some annexes may introduce their own symbols and abbreviations which will be grouped together within that annex.

-CASL Common Algebraic Specification Language. specified by y the Common Framework Initiative
+CASL Common Algebraic Specification Language, specified by the Common Frame- work Initiative